1. Create a Community

-If they say yes and you are in their dining room on Tuesday you are going to get paid 51% of the time.
+There are other dialogues you will learn to get that in-person appointment before showing a home to a buyer.
+The point is to get the appointment.
+If they say yes and you are in their dining room on Tuesday, you are going to get paid 51% of the time.

 Get the appointment, get the appointment, get the appointment.

 What about the guy who doesn't want to “do anything for at least a year?”
-Here’s where my suggestions might differ from the norm.
+This is where my suggestions might differ from the norm.
 I don't care when someone wants to give me $5000, now or a year from now.
+Get the appointment now.

-Plus, in this appointment, I might be able to objectively create urgency, suggest alternatives and have someone move forward more quickly.
-Regardless, if I walk out of that appointment as the “family realtor,” I am going to have a client, get paid and maybe get a years worth of referrals in the meantime. :-)))
+In this appointment, I might be able to objectively create urgency, suggest alternatives, and have someone move forward more quickly.
+If I walk out of that appointment as the “family realtor,” I am going to have a client, get paid, and maybe get a year's worth of referrals in the meantime.